build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 A layering violation simply means we have dependency between layers that is not controlled by a well defined interface.
 When one of the layers changes code could break.
 We don't want code to break so we want layers to work only with other adjacent layers.

-Somemimes we need to jump layers for performance reasons.
+Sometimes we need to jump layers for performance reasons.
 This is fine, but we should know we are doing it and document appropriately.

 ## Miscellaneous